 How To Apply Clear Wax- I receive many questions on a daily basis from people around the USA about the proper process to apply Clear Wax.
-I primarily use Annie’s Clear Wax over Chalk Paint® Decorative Paint by Annie Sloan, but soon we will have Miss Mustard Seed’s Milk Paint in stock and well, for the most part, the application of wax is fairly the same.
+I primarily use Annie’s Clear Wax over Chalk Paint® Decorative Paint by Annie Sloan, but also enjoy Miss Mustard Seed’s Milk Paint and waxes, for the most part, the application of wax is fairly the same.

 So, this information applies to all of the above.